matttpj/CarND-Behavioral-Cloning/writeup_CarND-Behavioral-Cloning_P4.md

 #### 4. Appropriate training data

 The Udacity provided initial set of Training data _IMG/*.jpg_ and _driving_log.csv_ was used very successfully.
-No additional training data seemed to be required.
+No additional training data seemed to be required besides data augmentation done by flipping the images to prevent model bias from only driving round the track in an anti-clockwise direction.

 ### Model Architecture and Training Strategy